giellalt/lang-fit/fit.md

 The file [stems/fit-acronyms.lexc](https://github.com/giellalt/lang-fit/blob/main/src/fst/stems/pronouns.lexc) is a dummy file, with this comtent only:

 * LEXICON Acronym-fit
-* XXX Acronym-fit-suf ;  to be replaced with fit content
+* STR-T Acronym-fit-suf ;  to be replaced with fit content

 * * *